James Atkinhead: The King's marriage

 The Duke of Albany suggested that James V might marry Christina of Denmark, now the widowed Duchess of Milan, and James V halted progress on plans for the marriage to Mary of Bourbon.
 At this time, there was also an investigation into the possibility of him marrying his former mistress, Margaret Erskine.
 On 28 December 1535, Aikenhead was sent to France to resume the Vendôme marriage plan and get the best deal for James V. Atkinhead's instructions included that Mary's train should consist of a 'sobir nummyr' of gentlewomen.
 James V then appointed "procurators", his legal representatives, to finalise the match.

-James V married Madeleine of France, and after her death, Mary of Guise.
+James V married Madeleine of Valois at Notre-Dame de Paris on 1 January 1537, and after her death, Mary of Guise.
 Atkinhead was made Captain of Dunbar Castle.

 Family

 In 1539 the Earl of Norfolk mentioned that a member of the Hamilton family, wife of the late Captain of Dunbar, was living in Berwick-upon-Tweed.
 She was a daughter of Patrick Hamilton of Kincavil.